LEARN JAPANESE WITH PIMSLEUR

 Osaka

-Yokohama [横浜] - The neighboring town of Tokyo
+Yokohama [横浜] - The city neighboring Tokyo

 Yokohama is a city located south of Tokyo and has 3.6 million inhabitants.
 The city has an attractive area full of museums, parks, restaurants, shops and interesting architecture.